“Affections immersed in the love of Christ provide clarity to a conflicted mind.”

 Has your life become cluttered with trivial matters and less meaningful stuff?
 What is your plan to regularly declutter your calendar and checkbook to more reflect the heart of Christ?
 Pray about a practical process to place boundaries around your tendency to spend too much on earthly possessions.
 Replace this temptation with a routine to route your resources toward the true riches of treasure in heaven.
 A regular trip to a thrift store that supports Christian ministry is a good habit to cultivate.
 You can drop off your over accumulation of stuff and at the same time support kingdom initiatives.
 Declutter and become a more focused disciple of Christ.

-Most of all, you will find the greatest delight by elevating your affections upward toward the lover of your soul, Jesus Christ.
+You will find the greatest delight by elevating your affections upward toward the lover of your soul, Jesus Christ.
 A life surrendered to Jesus does not allow other competitors to gain unhealthy influence over the physical, spiritual and emotional.
 The summer months subtly suck life from your soul if you are not intentional with your time of Spirit-led refreshment.
 Invite God’s creation to create fresh faith in your heart and allow the experience of another culture to grow your grace and understanding toward those different from yourself.
 Your affections immersed in the love of Christ provide clarity by decluttering a conflicted mind.
 So be free!

 “That means you can sell your possessions and give generously to the poor.
 You can have a different kind of savings plan: one that never depreciates, one that never defaults, one that can’t be plundered by crooks or destroyed by natural calamities.
 Your treasure will be stored in the heavens, and since your treasure is there, your heart will be lodged there as well.
 I’m not just talking theory.
 There is urgency in all this.
 If you’re apathetic and complacent, then you’ll miss the moment of opportunity” (Luke 12:33-35, The Voice).